MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### OneNote.App.SafeBootDialogActionTaken, Office.OneNote.Android.SafeBootDialogActionTaken, Office.Android.EarlyTelemetry.SafeBootDialogActionTaken

 The critical signal used to track user response when a safe boot dialog is shown.
 Safe boot dialog is shown when we were unable to launch repeatedly.
 This is used to ensure critical regression detection for OneNote app and service health.
 User sees when they encounter critical boot crash bug.
-This info will help track if the crash cause has been resolved and the user can launch the app successfully.
+This info helps track if the crash cause has been resolved and the user can launch the app successfully.

 The following fields are collected: